ericwindmill/flutter_by_example/angel-server/web/content/dart/1_basics/values_and_variables.md

 ## Defining Variables

-The simplest way to define a variable in Dart is using `var` keyword.
+One of many ways, and the simplest way, to define a variable in Dart is using the `var` key word.

 ```dart
 var message = 'Hello, World';